Experiential interior design: Outcomes

 Experiential design can help to improve the user's evaluation and perception of an environment in different settings such as retail store.
 For example, three central feelings that can be targeted by EID include pleasure, arousal, and dominance.
 These feelings are the results of a well-designed environment by practicing EID.
 Pleasure refers to the degree of happiness, arousal to the degree of excitement, and dominance to the sense of control.
 These emotions lead to behavioral responses such as approach (vs avoidance).
 Approach behavior is a positive attitude toward a place, which results in intention to stay, explore, affiliate, or interact.

 In business literature

 Business literature emphasizes the relationship between interior design and customer experience.
 For example, Schmitt's experiential marketing framework suggests that commercial environments should consider customers' experiential needs (functional, emotional, behavioral, social, and symbolic/lifestyle) in addition to sensorial experiences.
-Likewise, Abhari's Employee experience management model considers the experiential design of workspaces as a driver of employees' positive experiences.

 EID does not recommend a specific style of design, rather it emphasizes a design thinking process in which customers' experiential needs are prioritized.
 Marketing literature has demonstrated that experiential values can differentiate the offerings.
 EID helps firms providing symbolic meanings, differentiating brand, and communicating values with unique (branded) environmental experience.
 The values that associate with this positive experience enhance loyalty and fervent advocacy.